EricTendian/course-lookup-redesign/README.md

 automatically input the CRN numbers, then request the user to input their PIN to confirm.

-Overall, our site is quite minimal, but the simple design makes it much more cleaner than the old MyIIT design.
+Overall, our site is quite minimal, but the simple design makes it much cleaner than the old MyIIT design.
 We would like to improve the color scheme as well as add more content, but this gives an idea of our prototype for a new course search process.
 Eventually filtering and sorting would have been added